What are the aims of this leaflet?

 How can rosacea be treated?

-· An eye specialist should manage the more severe types of eye involvement.
+An eye specialist should manage the severe types of eye involvement.

-· A bulbous nose affected by rhinophyma can be reduced surgically.
+A bulbous nose affected by rhinophyma can be reduced by a dermatologist or a plastic surgeon

-· Redness and dilated blood vessels can be treated with laser therapy.
+Redness and dilated blood vessels can be treated with laser therapy.by a dermatologist.

-· A beta-blocker tablet or clonidine may help if blushing is a significant problem.
+A beta-blocker tablet or clonidine may be prescribed by the dermatologist it may help if blushing is a significant problem.

-· Isotretinoin tablets are sometimes prescribed for severe rosacea.
+Isotretinoin tablets are sometimes prescribed by a dermatologist for severe rosacea.

 Self Care (What can I do?)

-· Protect your skin from the sun by using a sun block (with a sun protection factor of at least 30) on your face every day.
+Protect your skin from the sun by using a sun block (with a sun protection factor of at least 30) on your face every day and needs re-applying frequently if outdoors.

-· Do not rub or scrub your face as this can make rosacea worse.
+Do not rub or scrub your face when cleansing as this can make rosacea worse.

-· Consider the lifestyle factors that can worsen rosacea (listed above).
-Learn which upset your rosacea and avoid them; a written record of your flare-ups may help.
+Consider the lifestyle factors that can worsen rosacea and avoid them; a written record of your flare-ups may help.

-· Cosmetics can often cover up rosacea effectively, and some rosacea patients may benefit from the use of skin camouflage.
+Some Cosmetics can often cover up rosacea effectively, and some rosacea patients may benefit from the use of skin camouflage.
 This may help hide excessive redness.
-A health care professional will be able to make a referral for you if necessary.
+A skin camouflage consultation can be discussed with your health care professional. or by contacting the organisations listed at the end of this leaflet

-· Unless theyare specifically recommended to you by your doctor it may be best to avoid some treatments for acne, as they can irritate skin that is prone to rosacea.
+Unless they are specifically recommended to you by your dermatologist it may be best to avoid some treatments for acne, as they can irritate skin that is prone to rosacea.

-· Do not use topical preparations containing corticosteroids, unless specifically recommended by your doctor, as these may make rosacea worse in the long run.
+Do not use topical preparations containing corticosteroids, unless specifically recommended by your dermatologist as these may make rosacea worse in the long run.

-· If your eyes are giving problems, do not ignore them - consult your doctor.
+If your eyes are affected, do not ignore them - consult your dermatologist or an eye specialist doctor.

-· Some drugs can aggravate blushing, and your doctor may make appropriate changes to your medication.
+Some drugs can aggravate blushing, and your doctor or dermatologist may make appropriate changes to your medication.

 Where can I get more information about rosacea?